flowerchecker/kindwise-api-client/README.md

 import base64
 from datetime import datetime

-from kindwise.models import PlantIdentification, ClassificationLevel from kindwise.plant import PlantApi
+from kindwise import PlantApi, PlantIdentification, ClassificationLevel

 api = PlantApi(api_key='your_api_key')
 # this creates one identification composed of 5 images(not 5 different identifications)